Cleft and Craniofacial Team

 Otolaryngology (Ears, Nose, Throat Surgery): George Brinson, MD, and Michael Parker, MD, FACS

 Children with cleft palate are more prone to ear infections and hearing problems.
 Often we will place ear tubes at the time of cleft palate surgery.
 In addition, Dr. Brinson and Dr. Parker will monitor for tonsil, sinus or breathing issues.

 Donna provides evaluation and testing to help identify early motor, cognitive and language delays.
 She may work with your family to help you through any challenges.

-Amber can help provide emotional counseling and family support.
-She can also help identify other helpful resources in your community for your child's care.
+Beth and Amy can help provide emotional counseling and family support.
+They can also help identify other helpful resources in your community for your child's care.

 Speech and Language Pathology: Jamie Perry, Ph.D., CCC-SLP

 Our speech and language pathologist will help your child with developing feeding, speech and language skills through evaluation, education and therapy.
 Dr. Perry will also work with your child’s community or school speech and language pathologist to help support their therapy treatment.
 In addition, Dr. Perry and her team of graduate students are involved in research that is helping to direct the optimal surgical treatment of cleft-related speech disorders.